josmo/drone-k8s-job/DOCS.md

-Use this drone plugin to create and watch a K8s Job.
+Use this drone plugin to creates and watches a K8s Job.
 The idea is to be able to deploy a service and then deploy a job that can test the service in k8s and clean it up.

 The following parameters are used to configure this plugin: